 - Ensure you have purchased travel insurance, as this is mandatory for all trips.

 Trip Type Adventure

 Group Size Maximum of 10

 Physical Rating Tough (Please note, the 4 day Inca Trail trek is not for the faint-hearted and you will be camping for 3 nights so you need to be very physically fit to partake in this part of the trip).

 Currency & Spending Money Peruvian Nuevos / Spending £40 and upwards per day

 Hosts A local guide will be your point of contact for this trip.

-Health Always seek medical advice from your doctor or travel nurse before you travel.
+Health Always seek medical advice from your doctor or travel nurse a minimum of 8 weeks before you travel and make sure your vaccinations are up to date.
+Remember that your travel insurance may not cover you if you do not have up-to-date vaccinations.
 There are currently no restrictions on travel to South or Central America, however, with the outbreak of the mosquito-borne Zika virus, it is advised that woman who are pregnant or trying to get pregnant seek advice from their doctor before booking any trips to these areas.
 Altitude sickness can also be a problem on this trip.